KMKfw/kmk_firmware/docs/Getting_Started.md

 # Getting Started
 > Life was like a box of chocolates.
 You never know what you're gonna get.

-KMK is a keyboard focused and optimised layer that sits on top of [CircuitPython](https://circuitpython.org/).
+KMK is a keyboard focused layer that sits on top of [CircuitPython](https://circuitpython.org/).
 As such, it should work with most [boards that support CircuitPython](https://circuitpython.org/downloads).
 It is recommanded to use the last stable version (>5.0).
 Known working and recommanded devices can be found [here](Officially_Supported_Microcontrollers.md)

-If you're wondering why use KMK rather than barebone CircuitPython, we tried to compare both approaches [here](kmk_vs_circuitpython.md)
+We are also providing a keyboard optimized version of CircuitPython (with a selection of relevant modules).If you're wondering why use KMKPython rather than barebone CircuitPython, we tried to compare both approaches [here](kmkpython_vs_circuitpython.md)

 <br>